Republic of Crimea (Russia)

-The Republic of Crimea is a federal subject of Russia, comprising most of the Crimean Peninsula, excluding Sevastopol.
-Its territory corresponds to the Autonomous Republic of Crimea, a subdivision of Ukraine.
+The Republic of Crimea is a republic of Russia, comprising most of the Crimean Peninsula, but excluding Sevastopol.
+Its territory corresponds to the pre-2023 territory of the Autonomous Republic of Crimea, a de jure subdivision of Ukraine.
 Russia occupied and annexed the peninsula in 2014, although the annexation remains internationally unrecognized.

-The capital and largest city located within its borders is Simferopol, which is the second-largest city in Crimea.
+The capital and largest city located within its borders is Simferopol, which is the second-largest city on the Crimean Peninsula.
 As of the 2021 Russian census, the Republic of Crimea had a population of 1,934,630.

 History

 2014 annexation

-In February 2014, following the 2014 Ukrainian revolution that ousted the Ukrainian President, Viktor Yanukovych, the Russian leadership decided to "start working on returning Crimea to Russia" (i.e. envisaged the annexation of peninsula), and after a takeover of Crimea by Russian armed forces without insignias and pro-Russian separatists, the territory within weeks came under Russian effective control.
+In February 2014, following the 2014 Ukrainian revolution that ousted the Ukrainian President, Viktor Yanukovych, the Russian leadership decided to "start working on returning Crimea to Russia" (i.e. envisaged the annexation of the peninsula), and after a takeover of Crimea by Russian armed forces without insignias and pro-Russian separatists, the territory within weeks came under Russian effective control.

-To facilitate the annexation politically, the Crimean parliament and the Sevastopol City Council announced on 6 March, in violation of the Ukrainian Constitution, a referendum on the issue of joining Russia, to be held on 16 March.
+To facilitate the annexation politically, on 6 March the Crimean parliament and the Sevastopol City Council announced a referendum on the issue of joining Russia.
+This referendum, the holding of which was a violation of the Ukrainian Constitution, was to be held on 16 March.
 The upcoming vote allowed citizens to vote on whether Crimea should apply to join Russia as a federal subject of the Russian Federation, or restore the 1992 Crimean constitution and Crimea's status as a part of Ukraine.
 The available choices did not include keeping the status quo of Crimea and Sevastopol as they were at the time the referendum was held.

-On 11 March 2014, the Crimean parliament and the Sevastopol City Council jointly issued a letter of intent to unilaterally declare independence from Ukraine in the event of a 'Yes' vote in the upcoming referendum, citing the "Kosovo precedent" in the lead part.
+On 11 March 2014, the Crimean parliament and the Sevastopol City Council jointly issued a letter of intent to unilaterally declare independence from Ukraine in the event of a "Yes" vote in the upcoming referendum, citing the "Kosovo precedent" in the lead part.
 The envisaged process was so designed to allow Russia to claim that "it did not annex Crimea from Ukraine, rather the Republic of Crimea exercised its sovereign powers in seeking a merge with Russia".